RemingtonRyder/clear-the-stockpiles/README.md

 Otherwise the entire production chain:

- hunters bringing in fresh kills butchers butchering the animals for meat cooks cooking the meat into meals
+-hunters bringing in fresh kills
+-butchers butchering the animals for meat
+-cooks cooking the meat into meals

 stops working.